mars-sim/mars-sim/README.md

 As there is no standard currency established on Mars yet, settlers barter trades with neighboring settlements by keeping track of the credits and deficit based on the VPs of the resources in exchange in each trading session.

-## Countries
+## Countries and Sponsors

-It is an incredible undertaking in that 30 [countries](https://github.com/mars-sim/mars-sim/wiki/Countries) are participating in this dream of making Mars as the second home for humanity.
-Altogether, there's a total of 9 possible space agencies to choose from as a sponsor to start a settlement.
-Notably, European Space Agency (ESA) is a bloc that consists of 22 member nations willing to fund this space development effort.
+It is an incredible undertaking in that 32 [countries](https://github.com/mars-sim/mars-sim/wiki/Countries) are participating in this dream of making Mars as the second home for humanity.
+Altogether, there's a total of 14 space agencies and corporations to choose from as the sponsoring organization for funding settlements.

+Notably, Mars Society is the only organization that comprises all 32 member nations.

+On the other hand, European Space Agency (ESA) is a bloc that consists of 22 member nations willing to sponsor this space development effort.

 ---